American Express® Gold Card Review 2024

 Show More Show Less

-The American Express® Gold Card is still worth it for people who spend a lot at the supermarket or love dining out.
-If this describes you, the Gold Card should offer more than enough benefits to justify the newly-increased $325 annual fee.
+The American Express® Gold Card is worth it for people who spend a lot at the supermarket or love dining out.
+If this describes you, the Gold Card should offer more than enough benefits to justify the $325 annual fee.

 Earning 4X Membership Rewards points on eligible purchases at restaurants (on up to $50,000 per year, then 1X) and at U.S. supermarkets (on up to $25,000 per year, then 1X) makes it easy to rack up rewards on these everyday purchases.
 Although the Gold Card has fewer travel perks than some other Amex products, it also offers triple points on flights booked directly with airlines or through American Express Travel.